rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

    ============= ======== ======== ======== ======== ======== ======== ======== ========
     Criterion     weight   A        B        C        D        E         F         G
    ============= ======== ======== ======== ======== ======== ======== ======== ========
-    Cost          3        35.0K€   17.8K€   6.7K€    14.1K€   34.8K€   18.6K€   12.0K€
+    Cost          3.0     35.0K€   17.8K€   6.7K€    14.1K€   34.8K€   18.6K€   12.0K€
-    Prox          1        100      20       80       70       40       0        60
+    Prox          1.0     100      20       80       70       40       0        60
-    Visi          1        60       80       70       50       60       0        100
+    Visi          1.0     60       80       70       50       60       0        100
-    Stan          1        100      10       0        30       90       70       20
+    Stan          1.0     100      10       0        30       90       70       20
-    Wksp          1        75       30       0        55       100      0        50
+    Wksp          1.0     75       30       0        55       100      0        50
-    Wkcf          1        0        100      10       30       60       80       50
+    Wkcf          1.0     0        100      10       30       60       80       50
-    Park          1        90       30       100      90       70       0        80
+    Park          1.0     90       30       100      90       70       0        80
    ============= ======== ======== ======== ======== ======== ======== ======== ========

 Except the costs, all other criteria are evaluated on a qualitative satisfaction scale from 0% (worst) to 100% (best).
 We may thus notice that site *A* is the most expensive, but also 100% satisfying the *Proximity* as well as the  *Standing* criterion.
 Whereas the site *C* is the cheapest one; providing however no satisfaction at all with respect to the *Standing* and the *Working Space* criteria.
+All criteria are considered to incommensurable.
+The three objectives are furthermore considered to be *equi-important* (total weight = 3.0) with each criterion supporting a given objective being *equi-significant* (weight = 1.0).

-What is the best office site we may recommend to the CEO in view of this performance tableau?
+In view of this performance tableau, what is now the office site we may recommend as **best choice** to the CEO?

 Inspecting the Performance Tableau ..................................